fabric8io/gofabric8/README.md

 ```
 gofabric8 help
 gofabric8 is used to validate & deploy fabric8 components on to your Kubernetes or OpenShift environment
 								Find more information at http://fabric8.io.

 Usage:
   gofabric8 [flags]
   gofabric8 [command]

 Available Commands:
-  validate    Validate your Kubernetes or OpenShift environment
+  console     Open the fabric8 console
   deploy      Deploy fabric8 to your Kubernetes or OpenShift environment
-  run         Runs a fabric8 microservice from one of the installed templates
+  docker-env  Sets up docker env variables; Usage 'eval $(gofabric8 docker-env)'
+  ingress     Creates any missing Ingress resources for services
+  install     Installs the dependencies to locally run the fabric8 microservices platform
   pull        Pulls the docker images for the given templates
-  ingress     Creates any missing Ingress resources for services
   routes      Creates any missing Routes for services
+  run         Runs a fabric8 microservice from one of the installed templates
   secrets     Set up Secrets on your Kubernetes or OpenShift environment
   service     Opens the specified Kubernetes service in your browser
+  start       Starts a local cloud development environment
+  validate    Validate your Kubernetes or OpenShift environment
+  version     Display version & exit
   volumes     Creates a persisent volume for any pending persistance volume claims
-  version     Display version & exit

 Flags:
       --as string                      Username to impersonate for the operation.
+  -b, --batch                          Run in batch mode to avoid prompts
       --certificate-authority string   Path to a cert. file for the certificate authority.
       --client-certificate string      Path to a client certificate file for TLS.
       --client-key string              Path to a client key file for TLS.